johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 What we quickly realize is that it's not optimal to hard-code those connection parameters in our Nest app.
 The conventional solution is to supply them through some sort of *Configuration Module*.
 And that's exactly what we're doing in the JWT example above.
 Now let's figure out how to do that in our Massive module.

+### Coding for Async Options Providers

-To begin with, we can imagine modifying our module import using a construct like this:
+To begin with, we can imagine supporting a module import statement using the same construct we found in `@nestjs/jwt`, like this:

 ```typescript
 @Module({